The european union, nato and post-september 11th: a berlin-warsaw diary

 More traces of war are inside the thick walls of the Reichstag, now home to the Germanparliament, known as the Bundestag.
 Lest the politicians forget the past as they walk the halls onthe way to their parliamentary sessions or committee votes, the interior walls are still adornedwith graffiti scrawled by occupying Red Army troops during the close of World War II.

 The Reichstag -- home to the 1918 declaration of the German Republic, gutted by fire in 1933 --now houses the people's assembly after extensive renovation.
 The building is capped with asoaring glass dome that, after hours, glows with illumination as it arches into Berlin's night air.
+Visitors can follow the spiraling inner walkways up into the top of the dome, then peer downinto the Bundestag chamber below.
+Or they can gaze through the glass across the city toward thedistant buildings that reach for the sky.

 During the construction of the late 20th century, West Berliners placed seven-story heightrestrictions on their business towers.
 Not so at Potsdamer Platz.
 The former East Berlin districtis crowded with glass-walled skyscrapers that resemble a clutch of illuminated quartz crystalswhen viewed after dark.
 Up close, a circus dome of glass and light covers the courtyard of anindoor business and retail mall.
 It is filled with restaurants, theaters and Berlin's Film Museum.

+I arrive by subway on a wintry night, rubbing my gloved hands as I walk, anticipating the chill.
 Under the circus dome, I stop to purchase a glass of Gluhwein, that dreadful hot mulledconcoction that clears your sinuses in an instant, tastes positively medicinal, but still evokesenough memories to prompt me to buy it again and again.

 Sipping the hot beverage as the steam mingles with my breath in the frosty air, I watch Germanfamilies and couples make their way among the building and businesses, laughing and chatting asthey go.
 Welcome, Capitalism, to the former East.
 To many, Potsdamer Platz is an example ofuncontrolled development and corporate sprawl.
 But tonight, it looks positively magical.